Photo by Foad Roshan / Unsplash

 I had a consent injury a couple years ago that as time passes I process and realize how much of an impact it has left on me psychically.
 When I describe what literally happened in detail... it sounds messed up but it also doesn't sound that severe.
 Was I "violated" by what happened?
 It's not that the memory makes me feel "violated" but it makes me feel weak, or scared, or mistrusting of others.
 It makes me feel bad that someone would take advantage of me in that way.
 The crux of the issue is less "He didn't ask first, that's The Rule as taught In Class."
 The crux of the issue was he used me sexually with no regard for if I actually wanted it or if I was capable of making that decision.
 It was the injury to me of having had that experience that is the lasting harm, not the violation of community norms.

 The other thing I like about the framing of "consent injury" is that it lets us speak in a more nuanced way about certain risky negotiation practices.
+Don't get it twisted: Consent is always mandatory.
+But what consent looks like can sometimes be more complicated than we make it out to be in our basic models of consent.

 But in all transparency, I have done BDSM scenes while tripping on psychedelics, or high on cannabis.
 I have had partners I trust and have rapport with introduce new elements to a scene that they knew I'd love and they were right and I was very happy.
 I've paused scenes for a bit, took a breath, and negotiated up.
 And they were fine.
 I didn't feel violated or hurt.
 We mutually enjoyed the scene and had fun.
 I know that there are a lot of people who do these things all the time with established play partners and while we would never tell a newbie to do it this way, we do it ourselves, even though if done at a venue it would possibly be considered a consent violation by the policies of the event.

-So I have come to prefer consent injury over consent violation for these reasons.
+So, I have come to prefer consent injury over consent violation for these reasons.
 What do you think?